Answering the Question..."Is My Partner Having an Emotional Affair?"

 interactions with this friend.
 Try not to phrase the

 boundary as an ultimatum or a threat, however.
-Keep the

 lines of communication open and speak about what you want in